 Short breaks are designed to meet the individual needs and interests of children and young people who require additional support to access leisure activities and to give their carers a ‘short break’ from caring.

 Short breaks should always be designed in consultation with parents and carers, with the needs of the child at the heart of the planning process.
-Wherever possible parents should be able to take control of their short breaks through direct payments and personal budgets and therefore be supported to access services local to the family where children can form friendships, feel part of the community and build skills required for adulthood.
+Wherever possible parents should be able to take control of their short breaks through direct payments and personal budgets.
+Short breaks should give the child or young person the support to access services local to the family, help them form friendships, feel part of the community and build skills required for adulthood.

 Our short breaks statement explains more about how we support parents and carers to get a break from caring.